zaxhutchinson/spiking_spielwiese/README.md

 ## Basic Tutorial
 First, load the neuron templates by creating an instance of the NeuronTemplate class.
 Use this object to provide data to new neurons using the GetNeuronTemplate( neuron_name ) method.

-Creating Neuron objects is as easy as providing the neuron constructor with a shared_ptr to an NT object.
+Creating Neuron objects is as easy as providing the neuron constructor with a pointer to an NT object.
 For example, the code below creates two neuron objects.

 ```
 NeuronTemplates nt;